 NOTE: One IU is the biological equivalent of 0.3 μg or 0.3 micrograms.

 Nature cures remedies to kill parasites and worms

 The treatment for intestinal worms and parasites should begin with diet.
 Stay on an exclusive diet of fresh fruits for three days while using any of the natural treatments below.
 Thereafter adopt a well-balanced light diet consisting mainly of fruits, vegetables, legumes, whole grains, herbs, spices and seeds.
 The diet should exclude sugar and fatty foods such as butter, cream, and oil, processed or refined foods and all animal and fish products as this is what the parasites thrive upon.
-This diet should be continued till the parasites
+This diet should be continued till the parasites are completely eliminated.

 In some cases, depending on the progress being made, the all-fruit diet may have to be repeated at regular intervals.
 In obstinate cases the patient should resort to short fasts on raw fruit and vegetable juices.
 This fast has to be of a fairly long duration in case of tapeworms.
 It would be advisable to carry on this fast treatment under the supervision of a naturopath, or better still, in a nature cure hospital.
 During the all-fruit diet or fasting period, the bowels should be cleansed daily with a warm water enema.
 See the Nature Cures Raw Juice Therapy page.

 Parasites are said to become more active around the time of the full moon and some suggest starting treatment at this time.
 It is wise to start cautiously with low doses and to gradually increase the dose to decrease the detoxification reactions that are likely to occur as the worms die off.